Evolutionary Genomics of Limb Adaptation

 We use the Iberian mole, Talpa occidentalis, as a model of study because it presents very specific and unique traits, including high tolerance to low O2 levels, very small hypoplastic eyes, forelimb polydactyly and the presence of testis-like tissue in females.
 In fact, moles are the only case of true hermaphroditism in mammals (females develop testes and ovaries (ovotestis)).

 We use genomic approaches, including whole genome sequencing with short and long read technologies and a variety of functional assays (RNAseq, ChIP-seq for histone modifications, ATAC-seq) to investigate genetic changes that occur through evolution and to detect those that might be linked to the phenotype of interest.
-In a more global context, by comparing non-model species, like moles, with other close-related or more distant organisms, we want to investigate common mechanisms of changes in gene regulation and their contribution to evolution and the acquisition of traits.
+In a more global context, by comparing non-model species, like moles and bats, with other close-related or more distant organisms, we want to investigate common mechanisms of changes in gene regulation and their contribution to evolution and the acquisition of traits.